 We ventured down the beach anyway as we wanted to get a chance to see the Turtles.
 For some reason, the Turtles of Hookipa have a habit of hauling out of the water and basking on the beach.
 We were not sure how much basking they would be doing today as it was nearly as soggy on the beach as off but we wanted to check.

 Sure enough, there were 9-10 Large turtles laid up on the beach just relaxing.
 Often Life Guards keep a close watch on the Tourists to make sure the Turtles have their space but today they were absent and it was clear why they are usually needed.
-People were getting far to close, laying next to the turtles getting selfies etc… pretty sad to see.
+People were getting far too close, laying next to the turtles getting selfies, etc… pretty sad to see.
 Combine this with the weather we moved on happy to have seen the turtles up close.
 It is amazing the recovery these creatures have enjoyed since we all but wiped them out!

 Anyone visiting the beach needs to be careful as the Turtles really do look like rocks from anything more than about 10ft away!

 This Epic road should need no introduction but here goes anyway.
 The Road to Hana is a 52 Mile road that winds and snakes its way around the Remote North Maui Coastline.
-The narrow Road passes through some of the remotest areas on the island snaking along the rugged wide-swept coastline and dense tropical rainforest.
-It crosses gorges via 56 Narrow, often one-lane bridges and often drops to a single lane (for both directions) and has hundreds of blind narrow bends.
+The narrow road passes through some of the remotest areas on the island snaking along the rugged wide-swept coastline and dense tropical rainforest.
+It crosses gorges via 56 Narrow, often one-lane bridges, and often drops to a single lane (for both directions) and has hundreds of blind narrow bends.
 For some, it is a true embodiment of hell.
 The road is so treacherous it has even spawned a popular line of souvenir tee-shirts and other items all sporting the phrase “I Survived the Road To Hana”.

 Why on earth would anyone endure this torture?
 Well, it’s not for the destination.
 Hana is a lovely town and worth a visit but it’s not THAT great.
 The Piwipi trail and Seven sacred pools are also great attractions but not sure they are worth enduring that drive.
 So why?